Tuchan/NeonWhiteRP/README.md

 > To change RP properties you have to have MelonPreferencesManager installed.

 # How to install
-1. [Download the newest Discord's GameSDK](https://discord.com/developers/docs/game-sdk/sdk-starter-guide) (v3.2.1 was used while creating this mod)
-2. Unzip then go into `/lib` and depending on your system choose `x86` - 32 bit or `x86_64` - 64 bit and copy `discord_game_sdk.dll` and put it in your Mod folder
-3. Go to [releases](https://github.com/Tuchan/NeonWhiteRP/releases/latest) and download the `NeonWhiteRP.dll` and put it in your Mod folder
+1. Go to [releases](https://github.com/Tuchan/NeonWhiteRP/releases/latest) and download the `NeonWhiteRP.dll` and put it in your Mod folder

 > [!NOTE]
 > If there is an update, you will see a pop up in game.